wsphd/csun-hpc/README.md

 | [Science Gateways (SGX3)](https://sciencegateways.org/gateways2025)          | varies  | $0 (NSF) | varies |
 | [Institute for Mathematical and Statistical Innovation (IMSI)](https://www.imsi.institute/)          | varies  | $0 (NSF) | varies |

-* There are plenty of zero-cost and low-cost U.S. domestic events for learning about HPR resources at the _Infrastructure_-level.
+* There are plenty of zero-cost and low-cost U.S. domestic events for learning about HPC resources at the _Infrastructure_-level.

 | Name          | Venue         | Cost         |Timeframe         |
 | ------------- | ------------- |------------- |------------- |